ACINQ/eclair/docs/release-notes/eclair-vnext.md

 Eclair now supports the feature `option_onion_messages`.
 If this feature is enabled, eclair will relay onion messages.
 It can also send onion messages with the `sendonionmessage` API.
-Messages sent to Eclair will be ignored.
+Messages sent to Eclair can be read with the websocket API.

 ### API changes